Galerie Moos

 The Maison Moos, later called the Galerie Moos, was an art gallery and auction house founded in 1906 in Geneva by the art dealer Max Moos.
 The gallery closed in 1976.

-A distinction must be made between the Galerie Moos founded by Max Moos, the father, and the Galerie Georges Moos founded by his son in 1941, also in Geneva, which closed its doors in 1986.
+A distinction must be made between the Galerie Moos founded by Max Moos, the father, and the Galerie Georges Moos founded by his son in 1941, also in Geneva, which closed in 1986.
 Several other art galleries have been established around the world by various members of the Moos family: in Karlsruhe, New York, Toronto, and Zurich.

 History

 Between 1906 and 1976, the Maison Moos and later the Galerie Moos changed address several times.

 1906 : Rue du Rhône 29 (Geneva)

 Max Moos, founder of the Moos company (Geneva), was born in 1880 in Randegg in Baden Württemberg, Germany.
 Son of Heinrich Moos and Rosalie Bloch, he spent his childhood in Karlsruhe where his father ran a xylography and electroplating workshop for the postcard industry.
 He traveled to France and Spain, and then settled in Geneva in 1906.
 With his sister Hedwig Moos, he opened a store selling picture frames and illustrated postcards at 29 rue du Rhône, the same address as the Swiss painter Ferdinand Hodler.